Click here for a list of all past and future "What is ...?" seminar talks (including video recordings).

 - Speakers: Anybody (BA, MA, Diplom, PhD, BMS Phase I/II, Postdoc) from the three universities in Berlin can speak at the "What is ...?" seminars.

 - Motivation: Get to know the many different parts of mathematics in a relaxed and open environment.
 We offer you the opportunity to meet other graduate students from various fields while enhancing your general knowledge of mathematics.
 Our speakers are welcome to experiment in their talks and enjoy the friendly feedback from the audience.

 The "What is ...?" seminar is for students by students.
 The organizing committee consists of PhD students (and a few postdocs for advice and guidance).
 The universities and professors do not control any aspect of our organization.
-The Berlin Mathematical School (BMS) provides a lot of support (video equipment, seminar rooms, cookie & tea budget), but does not have a say in the way we run the seminars.
+We are very thankful for the support provided by the Berlin Mathematical School (BMS) (e.g., video equipment, seminar rooms, cookie & tea budget).

 The members of the Organizing Committee of the "What is ...?"
 Seminar Series are